jcyesc/linux-driver-development/drivers-dev/chapter-4/README.md

 and have the driver built into the kernel binary image.
 This way the driver is already loaded when the new kernel is booted.

+The files used for this lab are:

+- linux-kernel/drivers/char/hello_kernel_module.c
+- linux-kernel/drivers/char/Makefile
+- linux-kernel/drivers/char/Kconfig

 Note: Once that the Kconfig and Makefile files have been modified, run the following command:

 ```shell